logatec3/LOG-a-TEC-testbed/applications/00_demo/README.md

 # Demo

-LGTC is communicating with Vesna over serial connection with ALH protocol.
+Vesna uses ALH protocol for controlling the LoRa radio.
+We can communicate with it locally - LGTC is communicating with Vesna over serial connection with ALH protocol, or we can do it remotely - our device can communicate with Vesna over www.

 ## Run experiment localy

-### ALH setup

 To run the experiment locally on the machine (when you are connected to the LGTC via ssh for example), you must first run the script /deployment/tasks/run-lora-load which will start the ALH protocol on the Vesna device.
-Then you can execute the local scripts to start the application.
+Then you can execute the local scripts - check the scripts *demo_local-tx.py* and *demo_local_rx.py*.

+## Run experiment remotely

+Again, Vesna must firstly set up ALH server (/deployment/tasks/run-lora-load).
+Then you can connect to it and send the GET and POST handlers to control the LoRa radio.
+Check the script demo_remote

-### How to use it
+## How to use it

 There are 6 handlers implemented for LGTC to communicate with Vesna over ALH protocol: